-Yes, you can enjoy keto BBQ!
+Going keto doesn’t mean you can’t enjoy BBQ!
 But barbecue sauce often hides a lot of sugar, so make sure you pick a keto-friendly BBQ sauce to slather on your meat this summer.
 These are some of the best store-bought keto barbecue sauce brands you can buy (with a homemade option for inveterate DIYers).

 Summer is nearly here and that means grabbing your best cohorts, a few slabs of meat, and heading straight for the grill.
 For those living by a ketogenic diet, it may seem as if only boring grilled bites are in the future.
 Not so.
 As keto has caught on as a healthy lifestyle, as has paleo and Whole30, a plethora of products have entered the marketplace to ensure the flavors you crave won’t have to be flavor you miss.
 And one of these flavors is the big, bold taste of barbecue sauce.

 We scoped out all of the barbecue sauces on the market that are keto-approved—from classic flavors to specific styles—and put together a list of the best keto-friendly BBQ sauce for you to add to your shopping cart as grilling season flames out (not that it has to end on Labor Day—nor do you have to put away the barbecue sauce until next year).

 A cult favorite, Primal Kitchen has been on the cutting edge of healthy living for years.
 Its classic barbecue sauce has the bold flavor that those on keto may be missing from their lives, thanks in part to cumin and chipotle powder.
 It can be used as a marinade and dipping sauce for all sorts of meat, as well as added to ribs and chicken wings in the last few minutes of grilling for a flavor boost.
 The product is organic, too.Buy Now